michaeltroche/Titanic/README.md

 # Titanic
-A novel research-driven approach to a classic problem
+A novel, research-driven approach to a classic problem